 Downtown Wichita has approximately 1,500 residential units.
-The U.S. Census Bureau, 2007-2011 American Community Survey (for zip code 67202) states that the average owner household size in Downtown is 1.61 persons and 1.27 persons for the average renter household.
+Data from U.S. Census Bureau (through the American Community Survey for zip code 67202) states that the average owner household size in Downtown is 1.61 persons and 1.27 persons for the average renter household.
 These include residential units that are for lease and for sale condominiums.